Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Data and Methods

 \subsection{Preprocessing Data}

-Monthly atmospheric and oceanic variables were selected as input features for the $\beta$-VAE, including outgoing longwave radiation (OLR), which serves as a proxy for deep convection, along with sea surface temperatures (SSTs) and ocean heat content (OHC; 0-700m).
+Monthly atmospheric and oceanic variables from the E3SMv2 piControl were selected as input features for the $\beta$-VAE, including outgoing longwave radiation (OLR), which serves as a proxy for deep convection, along with sea surface temperatures (SSTs) and ocean heat content (OHC; 0-700m).
 OHC is generated at monthly intervals from the native E3SM ocean model grid using a constant specific heat ($c$) of 3990 $J\,kg^{-1}\,C^{-1}$ and an assumed density ($\rho$) of 1026 $kg\,m^{-3}$.
-OHC fields are then re-gridded to a 1-degree grid using conservative interpolation.
+Fields are re-gridded to a 1-degree grid using conservative interpolation.
 Variables were subset to the region of interest (10$^{\circ}$N-10$^{\circ}$S, 130$^{\circ}$E-80$^{\circ}$W; Fig. \ref{fig:domains}), which spans the Maritime Continent to Peru, to allow the $\beta$-VAE to capture variability across the Pacific basin contrary to the more constrained geographic bounds used for ENSO monitoring (Niño-3.4).
+Within the chosen domain, ENSO is expected to be the dominant mode of variability captured in the $\beta$-VAE latent space.
+The region is constrained to the tropical Pacific, and extending beyond may require input variables beyond SST, OHC, and OLR to adequately capture additional modes of climate variability.
+Similarly, further filtering of the data (e.g., a high-pass filter to isolate lower-frequency modes) can be applied to limit the influence of dominant modes, such as ENSO, but also imposes additional data preprocessing steps that may limit the $\beta$-VAE's ability to learn relationships in the latent space.

 Any missing or invalid data were removed, primarily from land grid cells in SSTs and OHC, resulting in variable dimensions that differ (Table \ref{tab:vae}).
-A monthly climatology for the 500-year simulation was computed for each variable, and anomalies were calculated by subtracting the climatology from the monthly data.
+A monthly climatology for the 500-year simulation was computed for each variable, and anomalies were calculated by subtracting the monthly climatology from the monthly data.
 Detrending was not necessary because piControls have no external forcing and therefore exhibit no global long-term trends.
-Each month is treated as a single sample.
+Each month is treated as a single `sample' for the $\beta$-VAE.